awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-apis.rst

 Quickly Test Your API From the CLI
 ----------------------------------

-The :code:`SampleCloudLogicAPI` and its handler function allow you to make end to end API calls.
+The :code:`sampleCloudApi` and its handler function allow you to make end to end API calls.

 **To test invocation of your unsigned APIs in the development environment**

 .. code-block:: bash

-   awsmobile cloud-api invoke <apiname> <method> <path> [body]
+   awsmobile cloud-api invoke <apiname> <method> <path> [init]

-For the :code:`SampleCloudLogicAPI` you may use the following examples to test the :code:`post` method
+For the :code:`sampleCloudApi` you may use the following examples to test the :code:`post` method

 .. code-block:: bash

-   awsmobile cloud-api invoke SampleCloudLogicAPI post /items '{"testKey":"testValue"}'
+   awsmobile cloud-api invoke sampleCloudApi post /items '{"testKey":"testValue"}'

 This call will return a response similar to the following.